 Even though Bala Sharks are attractive creatures, they are an endangered species in their wild habitat.
 Aside from overfishing, the wild populations also suffered a great loss when forest fires damaged the surrounding ecosystem.

-When you first look at a Columbian Shark, you will almost immediately recognize the barbels that mark it as a member of the catfish family.
+When you first look at a Colombian Shark, you will almost immediately recognize the barbels that mark it as a member of the catfish family.